 Learn how to submit false negatives for the following Symantec.cloud email services:

-You can now use the following submission method, available in the Symantec.cloud portal under Services > Email Services > Email Submission Settings.
+You can use this submission method available in the Symantec.cloud portal under Services > Email Services > Email Submission Service Settings.

 Before submitting a false negative malware sample, perform an Email Track and Trace to verify that the logs for the email exist on the Symantec.cloud infrastructure.
 If you cannot locate the email using Email Track and Trace, review the headers of the email to verify that it came through Symantec.cloud before proceeding with the submission.